gilch/hissp/docs/tutorial.rst

    '_hiss_QzNo42_'

-Gensyms are mainly used to prevent accidental name collisions in generated code, which is very important for reliable compiler macros.
+Gensyms are mainly used to prevent accidental name collisions in generated code, which is very important for reliable compile-time macros.

 Extra
 #####

-The final built-in reader macro ``!`` is used to pass extra arguments to other reader macros.
+The final built-in parse-time macro ``!`` is used to pass extra arguments to other parse-time macros.
-None of Lissp's built-in reader macros use it, but extras can be helpful quick refinements for functions with optional arguments, without the need to create a new reader macro for each specialization.
+None of Lissp's built-in parse-time macros use it, but extras can be helpful quick refinements for functions with optional arguments, without the need to create a new parse-time macro for each specialization.

 .. code-block:: REPL